 This discussion has only scratched the surface of inventory management in the multinational corporation-the task is much more complex than for a purely domestic firm.
-However, the greater the degree of complexity, the greater the rewards from superior performance, so if you want challenge along with potentially high rewards, look to the international arena.
+However, the greater the degree of complexity, the greater the rewards from superior performance, so if you are willing to take challenges along with potentially high rewards then look to the international arena.

-What are some factors that make cash management especially complicated in a multinational corporation?
-Why is granting credit especially risky in an international context?
+What are some factors that make cash management more complicated in a multinational corporation than in a purely domestic corporation?
+Why is granting credit riskier in an international context?
 Why is inventory management especially important for a multinational firm?